RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-mukuljava/README.md

 There three instructions which come under RV64I i.e base integer instructions:

--R-type: Instructions operating on registers are called R-type instructions.
+- R-type: Instructions operating on registers are called R-type instructions.

--I-type: Instructions operating on registers and immediate values are I-type instructions.
+- I-type: Instructions operating on registers and immediate values are I-type instructions.

--S-type: Used only for storing operations.
+- S-type: Used only for storing operations.

 5 bits are used to represent the registers.
 Hence: